tjay1760/The-coding-challenge/progess.md

 last node points to null
-in an empty linked list the head is null adv --> elements can be easily added/ removed without reorgasising it
+in an empty linked list the head is null adv --> elements can be easily added/ removed without reorgasising it dadv --> slow search operation more memory (pointers) can be singly, double or cyclic